Rdrg-Blnc/Perlin_Noise/README.md

 I also wrote a 4000 word essay explaining the entire research process, experiment methodoly and results.

+---
+When executing the main file a window pops up with a minecraft-like world where you can move around.

+You can also play with the parameters to generate crazy worlds🌍.

+Find what each parameter does in the essay Section 4 (p.
+5), and the base parameters I used as a starting point are found in Section 6 (p.
+15).

 ## 🐍 Python Files
 ### Main
 Creates app and player properties.